vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 ![image](/assets/2025-06-21/080.png)

-## Putting a step to done
+## Mark as done button

-Let's discuss the procedure behind the "Mark as Done" button which can be found on any layout screen.
-The screenshots shows another layout.
-It's the "ENTRY01" layout where the user can or must make an input entry.
+Let's discuss the script behind the *Mark as Done* button.
+Each layout screen has this button.
+However, the script for the button differs a bit, based on the specific layout.
+This is because each layout takes different input from the user (no input, text, or multiple choice).

+Let's use the `ENTRY01` layout as an example.
+This layout lets the user enter text:

 ![image](/assets/2025-06-21/090.png)

-Here's the logic behind the "Mark as done" button.
+Here's the script for the *Mark as Done* button for the `ENTRY01` layout:

+![image](/assets/2025-06-21/100.png)

+The script adds a row to our `ActiveAuditItems` table, in Peakboard Hub (you may be using a different storage solution).
+It sets the following rows:
+* Set `Input01` to the text that the user entered into the text field.
+* Set `State` to  `D`, to mark this step as done.
+* Set `TSDone` to the current time, to record the time that the step was completed.

 We just write back to the hub list into the table AuditItem and set the state to D for Done, and also we store the user's input  to one of the input variable columns.
 In that case "Input01".
 Then we do a reload to make sure the changed data is available on our datasource.
 Calling the function "ActivateStep" is re-adjusting the UI elements (e.g. set the "Mark as done" button to disabled)

-![image](/assets/2025-06-21/100.png)

 ## result